Yizhuangzhou/FRAGTE2/README.md

 ./autobuild_auxiliary

 # Description
-FRAGTE2 program is in bin directory; all tested data are in Data directory; other scripts are in Scripts directory.
+FRAGTE2 program is in bin directory; all tested data are in Data directory including assembly_accession, species_taxid and organism_name separatted by Tab; other scripts are in Scripts directory.
 For FRAGTE1, please refer to https://github.com/Yizhuangzhou/FRAGTE.

 # Usage